Security Collections

 • ()SET:__myset__ NOT (SET:__mySubset__)

-Keep in mind that if you use sets, the information in the set does not change until the set has been updated through Set Definitions.
+Keep in mind that if you use sets, the information in the set does not change until the set is updated through Set Definitions.

 Note: